How to Install Blender on Ubuntu 26.04, 24.04 and 22.04

 Update Ubuntu Before Installing Blender

-Refresh the package index and apply any pending upgrades before installing new software:
+Refresh your package index and apply available updates before installing Blender:

 sudo apt update && sudo apt upgrade

-This guide uses sudo for commands that need root privileges.
-If your user is not in the sudoers file yet, follow the guide on how to add a user to sudoers on Ubuntu.
+These commands use sudo for tasks that need root privileges.
+If your account cannot run administrative commands, follow the add a user to sudoers on Ubuntu guide before continuing.

 sudo apt install blender